mithunprem/toyrobotsimulator/README.md

 When the user issues a REPORT command, the current position of the robot will be displayed above the commands list.

 ### Notes :
-- The origin (0,0) is be considered to be the SOUTH WEST most corner.
+- The origin (0,0) is considered to be the SOUTH WEST most corner.
 - The first valid command to the robot is a PLACE command, after that, any sequence of commands can be issued, in any order, including another PLACE command.
 The application will discard all commands in the sequence until a valid PLACE command has been executed.
 - A robot that is not on the table will ignore the MOVE, LEFT, RIGHT, REPORT and RESET commands.